Where to get your ghoul on when 31 October rolls round

 Hosted by Beltane Fire Society, the Samhuinn Fire Festival celebrates the Celtic New Year, marking the end of summer and welcoming the onset of winter.
-It takes the form of a stunning torchlit performance along the Royal Mile to West Parliament Square, with acrobatics, fireworks, beautiful costumes and breathtaking…
+The change of seasons is brought to life through wild drumming, fire-dancing, acrobatics, and vibrant costumes.

 Slip into some fresh facepaint and practice your spooky dance – it's Día de los Muertos!
 Expect a Mexican fiesta with live Mariachi music courtesy of Rapido Mariachi, DJs Tigerbeat and Jill Mingo spinning Latin beats and dance floor bangers, choreographed dance from burlesque troupe the Femme Fatales and of course mucho…